Research Project / Biochar Stability

 • Cecilia Sundberg (SLU, energy and technology) Project leader. cecilia.sundberg@slu.se

-• Elias Azzi (SLU, PhD in biochar systems analysis) Data management & modelling of biochar stability in python. elias.azzi@slu.se
+• Elias Azzi (SLU, PhD in biochar systems analysis) Compilation, modelling & analysis of biochar decay data. elias.azzi@slu.se

-• Harald Cederlund (SLU, molecular sciences) Researcher responsible for stability characterisation at the laboratory scale. harald.cederlund@slu.se
+• Harald Cederlund (SLU, molecular sciences) Stability characterisation at the laboratory scale. harald.cederlund@slu.se

-• Haichao Li (SLU, Post-doctoral researcher, Soil & Environment Department) Responsible for laboratory and field incubations experiements. haichao.li@slu.se
+• Haichao Li (SLU, Post-doctoral researcher, Soil & Environment Department) Laboratory incubations and field trials. haichao.li@slu.se

 • Helena Söderqvist (2050 Consulting) Knowledge bridge between market & user. helena.soderqvist@2050.se